Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Conclusion

 This paper studies a problem called unseen attribute-object composition recognition.
-In view of the fact that images belonging to similar compositions usually lead to misclassification, we propose a novel composition clustering mechanism to distinguish similar compositions.
-Meanwhile, the attributes and objects are interdependent, and the relations between them are captured via a graph.
+In view of the fact that images belonging to similar compositions usually lead to mis-classifications, we utilize the contrastive form based fusion loss to learn discriminative visual features.
+Meanwhile, the attributes and objects are interdependent, and the relations between them are captured via a graph neural network.
 The proposed model presents competitive performance and shows good flexibility and extensibility to handle the more challenging multi-attribute-object recognition problem.
-The t-SNE visualization results (Figure. \ref{fig_cceffects}) show that the composition clustering mechanism effectively compacts image features belonging to the same composition, enlarges the margin between different compositions and maintains a meaningful semantic topology.
-More qualitative results (Figure. \ref{fig_imgretrieval}, \ref{fig_graph}) illustrate that our model can learn the concepts of the attributes and objects and capture the complex correlations between them.
+The quantitative results show that the proposed method improves the state-of-the-art performance effectively.
+More qualitative results illustrate that our model can learn the concepts of the attributes and objects and capture the complex associations between them.

 However, current progress is still far from human-like intelligence.
-From the perspective of attribute learning, there are at least two worthy research issues.
-1) Elimination of attribute uncertainty: the attribute annotation task is subjective, and it could be difficult to determine whether an object contains an attribute or not.
-Thus, a practical way to eliminate this uncertainty (i.e. label ambiguity \cite{gao2017deep,2018Joint}) is to quantify the degree to which an object has a certain attribute, i.e. the confidence in the attribute.
-2) Multi-Attribute Multi-Object Composition (MAMOC) recognition: the real world usually involves multiple objects and each object has multiple attributes.
+There are at least three issues that deserve to be further studied in future work.
+1) The currently proposed model is performed in a generalized setting, i.e., we know in advance which single-/multi-attribute compositions are seen or unseen, and do not predict compositions in an open-world setting \cite{mancini2021open}, which may restrict the applicability of the model in practice.
+2) Estimation of attribute uncertainty: the attribute annotation task is subjective, and it could be difficult to determine whether an object contains an attribute or not.
+Thus, a practical way to eliminate this uncertainty (i.e., label ambiguity \cite{gao2017deep,2018Joint}) is to quantify the degree to which an object has a certain attribute, i.e., the confidence in the attribute.
+3) Multi-Attribute Multi-Object Composition (MAMOC) recognition: the real world usually involves multiple objects and each object has multiple attributes.
 Therefore, a good MAMOC recognition model will pave the way for high-level AI.

 \ifCLASSOPTIONcompsoc